English English Español Español العربية العربية

 Where can I find a contractor or architect?

-LARA, the State of Michigan Department of Licensing and Regulatory Affairs, has provided access to a database of state licensed contractors that providers can use when looking for tradespeople.
+MiLEAP, the Michigan Department of Lifelong Education, Advancement, and Potential, has provided access to a database of state licensed contractors that providers can use when looking for tradespeople.
 The database is available at this link.

 Click here for list of contractors that have already registered through the Submittable portal.